-Eddie Guerrero’s wrestling career start
+The start of Eddie Guerrero’s wrestling career

 He spent his first five years in the business with Consejo Mundial de Lucha Libre as Mascara Magica before taking off to Asistencia Asesoria y Administracion (AAA).
-Guerrero spent two years with the company where he became part of one of the most hated tag teams in lucha libre history along on the La Pareja del Terror (The Pair of Terror) alongside Art Barr.
+Guerrero spent two years with the company, where he became part of one of the most hated tag teams in lucha libre history along on the La Pareja del Terror (The Pair of Terror) alongside Art Barr.

-Eddie Guerrero rise to stardom in WWE
+Guerrero’s rise to stardom in WWE

-Eddie Guerero’s tragic death and legacy
+Eddie Guerero’s tragic death and wrestling legacy

 Eddie Guerrero continued to stay on top as one of the biggest attractions in the business.
 Behind his entertaining charisma, he remained a fan favorite that saw him have an incredible feud with JBL that endeared him even fourth to fans.